its-webhosting/umich-oidc-login/docs/building.md

 Edit `package.json`:
 * For all `@wordpress/*` packages, change the version of the package to the _exact_ version (no caret) listed in `package.json` in the branch for the latest release of [wordpress/wordpress-develop](https://github.com/WordPress/wordpress-develop/tree/trunk).
-* For all other packages, manually look up the newest version of each package, check the changelog for each package, and edit the file to have the desired version, usually using the caret notation.
+* For all other packages, manually look up the newest version of each package, check the changelog for each package, and edit the file to have the desired version.
+Don't use the caret notation due to npmjs.com supply chain concerns.

 ```bash
 pushd includes/admin/wp-react-optionskit